egordm/boosters/docs/benchmarks/2025-12-19-0f8c2b2-efb-performance.md

 ## Conclusion

-Exclusive Feature Bundling in booste-rs achieves its design goal: **massive memory reduction for sparse one-hot data with negligible impact on training accuracy or speed**.
+Exclusive Feature Bundling in boosters achieves its design goal: **massive memory reduction for sparse one-hot data with negligible impact on training accuracy or speed**.

 The implementation correctly identifies mutually exclusive features and compresses them efficiently.
 The 4-19% binning overhead is acceptable given the 84-98% memory reduction.